 Your personal and business credit reports and scores will likely be reviewed as well.
-(Check out this helpful article from Nav on the 10 documents you’ll need to be approved for a business loan.)

 Assuming you can satisfy all the lender’s initial loan requirements, one more concession may be required from you before your business can be approved for a loan — a personal guarantee.

 Depending upon the type of business you establish, you may be protected from personal liability for most of your company’s debts.
 If you sign a personal guarantee for your business, however, that changes things.
 You could be personally on the hook in the event your business doesn’t pay its bills.

 From a lender’s viewpoint, issuing credit to businesses can be risky.
 This is especially true of new business or those without strong business credit profiles.
 If the business fails, the lender could be stuck without any way to recollect the money it loaned out.